murphyk/iclr25/_posts/2025-04-28-distill-example.md

 To give an example, you may assume that flow matching sampling has to be deterministic.
 However, you have trained a general denoiser: stochastic or deterministic sampling, it's up to you!

 In this blog post, we take the most commonly<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path.</d-footnote> used flow matching case <d-cite key="lipman2022flow"></d-cite>, also very related to rectified flow <d-cite key="liu2022flow"></d-cite> and stochastic interpolant<d-cite key="albergo2023stochastic"></d-cite>.
 Our purpose is not to downweigh the importance of either framework.
-In fact, both frameworks are important and are derived from distinct theoretical perspectives.
+In fact, both diffusion model and flow matching frameworks are important and derived from distinct theoretical perspectives.
 It is even more encouraging that they lead to the same algorithm in practice.
-The goal of this post is to make the practitioner feel comfortable to use the two frameworks interchangeably, understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it).
+The goal of this post is to make the practitioner feel comfortable to use the two frameworks interchangeably and understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it).

 ## Overview